Mortgage default rate in Texas

 For many Houston homeowners, selling a home helps them avoid mortgage default and the consequences that result from backing out of your loan agreement.
 This is especially true for Houston residents who are overwhelmed with other forms of debt.
 Consumer credit, student loans, and unexpected medical costs place homeowners at a higher risk of mortgage default.

 Refinancing your mortgage may reduce your interest rate or monthly payments, but it may not provide long-term default protection if you’re still struggling to eliminate other debt.
-Selling a home through a realtor requires you to invest time and money while reducing your return when having to pay commissions and closing costs.
+Selling a home through a real estate agent requires you to invest time and money while reducing your return when having to pay commissions and closing costs.

 In Texas, and especially in Houston, selling your home “as is” for cash may be the best option for avoiding a mortgage default.
 Contact your We Buy Ugly Houses® agent today to learn how we can buy your home quickly and easily, giving you the financial relief you need to overcome debt and avoid a default.

 *Updated May 2020